thephpleague/url/4.0/components/overview.md

 - The `League\Uri\Interfaces\Components\UriPart` handles any URI part;
 - The `League\Uri\Interfaces\Components\Component` extends the UriPart interface to handle components;
-- The `League\Uri\Interfaces\Components\LiteralAccess` to enable access to the literal representation of the URI component;

 In the library, all concrete classes that represent a URI part or component implements one or several of those interfaces.
 Just like the URI objects, these classes are defined as immutable value objects.

-## URI part instantiation
+## URI component instantiation

-Each component class can be instantiated independently from the main `League\Uri\Url` object.

-They all expect:

-- an **encoded** string according to the component validation rules as explain in RFC3986
+The default constructor expected an **encoded** string according to the component validation rules as explained in RFC3986 or the `null` value to denote the component or URI part is not defined.

-- an object with a `__toString()` method.
+<p class="message-notice">The <code>UserInfo</code> class is an URI part not a URI component per se so these rules do not apply to it.</p>

 <p class="message-warning">If the submitted value is invalid an <code>InvalidArgumentException</code> exception is thrown.</p>